Peace Corps or grad school? Why not both?

 • Environmental education

-Sample Schedule for MS/MEd + Peace Corps Option
+Sample schedule for MS/MEd + Peace Corps programs

 Year 1: First-year courses in chosen M.S./M.Ed. degree.
 Apply to, and be accepted by the Peace Corps